ranaq/crispy-umbrella/README.md

 ##  Overview
 Have you ever wondered why there are so many recipes for the same thing?
-Take chocolate cookies, for example - how many different recipes for chocolate chip cookies do you think there are?
-Thousands.
-As someone who does a lot of baking, sometimes I get tired of seeing yet another new recipe for the 'ultimate' chocolate chip cookies.
+Take chocolate chip cookies, for example - why are there thousand of recipes for chocolate chip cookies?
 How different can all these recipes be?

 I set out to answer a couple questions.
 First, however different are all these recipes for the same thing (e.g., chocolate cookies)?
-Secondly, are there attributes that cause certain chocolate chip cookie recipes to be rated more favorably than others?
-For example, do sweeter cookies receive higher ratings?
+Secondly, are there attributes that cause certain recipes to be rated more favorably than others?
+For example, do sweeter chocolate chip cookies receive higher ratings?
 Or cookies with more chocolate chips?
-What types of things would lead one blueberry muffin recipe to average 5 stars, and another to average only 2?
+What types of attributes cause one blueberry muffin recipe to average 5 stars and another to average only 2?

-I set out to answer these questions by examining recipes and user reviews on AllRecipes.com.
-My anaysis was done in python.
-I used the sklearn, pandas, seaborn, keras and numpy libraries.
-I also used statsmodels to fit a logistic regression.
+Using data from AllRecipes.com on recipes and user reviews, I developed regression and neural network models to try and answer these questions.
+My anaysis was done in Python using the sklearn, pandas, seaborn, keras and numpy libraries, as well as statsmodels.

 Final project for General Assembly Data Science Intensive, January 2018